What clues might we find about the iPhone in iOS 12?

-Apple may have fueled a thousand dollar phone trend that could continue to drive up the price of flagship phones across the board.
-A virus at one of Apple's main chip factories raises concerns about production delays, and how Apple could be planning to transform your iPhone into a passport and ID card.
-Here's a roundup of the most important iPhone news and rumors of the week.
+In this week's iPhone news, Apple may've fueled a thousand-dollar-phone trend that could continue to drive up the price of flagship phones across the board.
+Also: A virus hits one of Apple's main chip makers, raising concerns about production delays, and we look at how Apple could be planning to transform your iPhone into a passport and ID card.

 With a base price of $999, the iPhone X set the record for the most expensive iPhone ever, but that clearly hasn't stopped consumers from snatching it up.
-Despite the skeptics who doubted whether it would sell as well, the tenth anniversary iPhone has been Apple's best seller each week since it went on sale Nov.
-3, 2017.
+Despite the skeptics who doubted whether it would sell as well, the 10th anniversary iPhone has been Apple's best seller each week since it went on sale Nov.
+3.

-At this rate, why wouldn't Apple apply the same business models to the 2018 iPhone lineup?
+At this rate, why wouldn't Apple apply the same business model to the 2018 iPhone lineup?
 We're expecting at least one of the three rumored iPhones to share the same price tag.

 And it looks like the competition has already taken note.
 Samsung's newly released Galaxy Note 9 is also priced at $999, a $50 increase over last year's Note 8.

-Even "value" darling OnePlus (as our CNET editor Jessica Dolcourt calls it) signal that price hikes are here to stay.
-In addition to rising prices of components, her article also says companies like Apple and Samsung are seeking higher profit margins per unit to compensate for the fact that people aren't trading up their phones as frequently as before.
+Even "value" darling OnePlus (as CNET editor Jessica Dolcourt calls it) signals that price hikes are here to stay.
+In addition to rising prices for components, companies like Apple and Samsung are seeking higher profit margins per unit to compensate for the fact that people aren't trading up their phones as frequently as before, Jessica's article says.

 Virus at iPhone chip factory

-Taiwan Semiconductor Manufacturing Co (TSMC), aka the company reportedly making the A12 chip on the 2018 iPhones, was hit by a virus on August 3rd that shut down production over the weekend, according to a Bloomberg report.
+Taiwan Semiconductor Manufacturing Co.
+(TSMC), aka the company reportedly making the A12 chip for the 2018 iPhones, was hit by a virus on Aug.
+3 that shut down production over the weekend, according to a Bloomberg report.

 But that doesn't necessarily mean delays for the next iPhones.
-Because TSMC didn't specify which facilities were infected, there's a chance that the one's handling the A12 chip were not affected.
-Most of the factories were up and running by Monday, so even if they were affected, a two day delay would probably still line up with Apple's launch shcedule.
+Because TSMC didn't specify which facilities were infected, there's a chance that the ones handling the A12 chip weren't hit.
+Most of the factories were up and running by Monday, so even if they were impacted, a two-day delay probably wouldn't scotch Apple's launch schedule.

-In a statement on Monday, the Taiwanese company also said it would be able to make up for list time in the fourth quarter.
-It also noted that the virus didn't come from a hack, but rather a "misoperation during the software installation process for a new tool".
+In a statement Monday, TSMC also said it would be able to make up for lost time in the fourth quarter.
+It also noted that the virus didn't come from a hack, but rather a "misoperation during the software installation process for a new tool."

 Could your iPhone replace your passport?

 First your credit cards, and now your personal identification.
-Apple's plans of turning your iPhone into your digital wallet were further exposed in a patent published by the United States Patent and Trademark Office this week that shows how the iPhone would secure "document importation".
+Apple's plans to turn your iPhone into your digital wallet were further exposed in a patent published this week by the United States Patent and Trademark Office that shows how the iPhone would secure "document importation".
 This could include driver's licenses, ID cards, passports and any other form of government issued identification.
-According to an Apple Insider report, the same system could even be used for non government purposes like company badges or access cards.
-Information would be kept safe using a separate secure element similar to the system used in Apple Pay and could only be accessed by the authorities using short-range radio: RFID or NFC.
+According to an Apple Insider report, the same system could even be used for nongovernment purposes like company badges or access cards.
+Information would be kept safe using a separate secure element similar to the system used in Apple Pay and could be accessed only by the authorities using short-range radio: RFID or NFC.

 But a patent doesn't necessarily guarantee that the feature or product will make it to market, and Apple would still need to clear some hurdles to make this a reality.